 As soon as the ponds and wetlands thaw—as early as mid-March—listen for the spring peppers (Pseudacris crucifer) and the western chorus frog (Pseudacris triseriata).
 These tiny amphibians sing loudly, creating quite a chorus at dusk!

 Like its name, the spring peeper tends to call a high single “peep!”
-Put all those spring peepers together and it’s a “peep, peep, peep, peep!”
+Put all those spring peepers together, and it’s a “peep, peep, peep, peep!”
 The call of the chorus frog is hard to describe.
 It sounds a little bit like someone is running their thumb along a comb.

 As they emerge from hibernation and begin to spawn, look for the appearance of small jelly-like egg masses.
-While it may seem like there are an overabundance of tadpoles, most (up to 90%) do not survive due to predators.
+While it may seem like there is an overabundance of tadpoles, most (up to 90%) do not survive due to predators.

 Image: Western Chorus Frog.
 Credit: naturewatch.ca